Frequently Asked Questions

 The New England Kids Triathlon is being organized by Kids Triathlon, Inc. Kids Triathlon is a 501c(3) entity that organizes the largest series of kids triathlons in the world – with five events in 5 markets during the 2019 season.
 In New England, we are proud to have the New England Patriots and the YMCA as our Founding Partners.

 When can I pick up my race number and packet?

-All participants are being asked to attend our Pre-Race Packet Pick-Up and Bike Drop-Off Session on the day before they race.
-This session will be held from 4:00pm to 7:00pm on Saturday, July 14, 2018.
-All related activities will be held in the Johnson Athletic Center on the MIT Campus.
+All participants are being asked to attend our Pre-Race Packet Pick-Up and Bike Drop-Off Session on the day before the race on Saturday, July 13, 2019.
+All related activities will be held at the Johnson Athletic Center.
 These are the only scheduled times for packet and race number pick-up, though we will try to accommodate special exceptions.